1and1/config-sesame/docs/deploy.rst

 The packaged virtualenv is kept in sync with the host's interpreter automatically.
 See `dh-virtualenv`_ for more details.
 On platforms that are not some *Debian* flavour, consider using `rpmvenv`_, `platter`_ or `fpm`_.
-The motivation to always use native packages for deployment can be found in `Python Application Deployment with Native Packages`_.
+The motivation to strongly prefer native packages for deployment can be found in `Python Application Deployment with Native Packages`_.

 Note that you need to install the usual Debian development tools and ``dh-virtualenv``